-The Commuting Book is a community-based organisation run by avid readers and volunteers, that aims to promote an appreciation and love of reading as a source of knowledge and entertainment by bringing literature to public spaces and in people’s daily activities.
+The Commuting Book is a community-based organisation that aims to promote an appreciation and love of reading as a source of knowledge and entertainment by bringing literature to public spaces and in people’s daily activities.

-a) Distribution of free books on public transport;
+Read and Share: Distribution of free books on public transport

 Welcome to The Commuting Book!